Ireland-Scotland 2013 - Ennis to Castlegregory (posted Nov. 2013, revised Jan. 2025 )

 locals |

-Near the end of our meal, at dusk, a boisterous set of young lads arrived followed by some girls, all high school age, so a Saturday night gathering of some kind was getting underway.
-I noticed a few hostile glances from the young men, essentially willing us tourists to 'get the hell out'.
-We were the last ones there, too.
+Near the end of our meal, a boisterous set of young lads arrived, followed by some girls, all high school age, so a Saturday night gathering of some kind was getting underway.
+I noticed a few hostile glances from the young men, essentially willing us tourists to 'get the hell out', esp. since we were the last ones there.

-Prominent among them were pale faces, ruddy cheeks & freckles, and pale blue eyes, healthy looking Irish lads and lasses !
-We got the non-verbal message & skipped dessert.
+Prominent among them were pale faces with ruddy cheeks & freckles, and pale blue eyes, healthy looking Irish lads and lasses !
+We got the message & skipped dessert.

-ximately one nano-second after we vacated our seats, the boys began to re-arranged the tables, the restaurant morphing into a community center of sorts, for over-energized kids.
-I'd guess a lot of fish & chips and ketchup and sodas are consumed as part of the ritual feast.
+Approximately one nano-second after we vacated our seats, the boys began to re-arranged the tables, the restaurant morphing into a community center of sorts, for over-energized kids.
+I'd guess a lot of fish & chips, ketchup, and sodas are part of the ritual feast.

-The Castlegregory B&B was comfortable and above my bed was a crank-out window which let in cool coastal air, as well as the sound of waves breaking in the distance.
-All of us crashed around 9 pm.
+The B&B was comfortable and above the bed was a crank-out window which let in cool coastal air, as well as the sound of waves breaking in the distance.
+All of us crashed around 9 pm & I slept like the proverbial rock.

 go to day 2 - Dingle Peninsula